 Parents will be able to update their own directory information by logging into Veracross in August.
-A student/parent directory will be available online at that time.
+A student/parent directory will be available online in late September.
 Please log in to Veracross when you receive your temporary password in order to carefully review the information we have on file for you as this information is what will be posted in the directory.
 The directory will include the student's name and grade, home address, home phone number, parents' names, and parents' cell phone numbers and email addresses.

 Faculty Directory You can search for most members of Pennington's faculty or staff by first name, last name, or department here.
 Faculty and staff will respond to most emails within 24 hours.